onosproject/onos-config/docs/run.md

     -deviceStore=/etc/onos-config-manager/deviceStore-sample.json \
     -networkStore=/etc/onos-config-manager/networkStore-sample.json
 ```
+Note that the local config directory is mounted mounted from the container to allow access to local
+test configuration files.
+You can [build your own version of the onos-config Docker image](build.md)
+or use the published one.

 ## Northbound Get Request via gNMI
 The system implements a gNMI Northbound interface on port 5150